antoniogweb/PHP2xAI/PHP2XAI/16-exercises-and-example-projects.md

 php validate.php
 ```

 The example is configured to use the C++ runtime and can select the Eigen provider.
 It writes artifacts such as `model.json` and `weights.json` under `src/`.
-If the prepared dataset files are missing, `create_data_one_file.php` generates them from the MNIST images expected in `src/images/`.
+If the prepared TXT files are missing, `create_data_one_file.php` generates them from the MNIST images expected in `src/images/`.

+The project also supports HDF5 datasets.
+The `create_data_hdf5.php` preparation path writes `train.h5` and `test.h5` in the same training and test directories used by the TXT files.
+Its `x` field stores image samples and its `y` field stores labels; for MNIST, an image sample has shape `[784]` and a label has shape `[1]`.
+The training and validation scripts can select `HDF5Dataset` instead of `StreamFileDataset`, then pass both readers to the same `TrainValidateDataset` and model training/validation methods.
+The generated training configuration records `dataset_type: HDF5`, allowing the C++ runtime to load HDF5 files as well.
+The TXT route remains available and uses the same model graph and training flow.

+Both formats produce the same flat row-major batch values for the graph.
+Their epoch order differs: TXT shuffles batches, while HDF5 shuffles sample indices before making batches.
+A fixed-size graph drops any incomplete final batch, so pick a batch size that produces at least one full batch for both training and validation.
+See [Datasets and batches](06-datasets-and-batches.md) for the full format comparison and HDF5 API examples.

 ## Sentiment analysis project